sph-mn/sph-sc-lib/readme.md

 ```

 ## type
-the mi-list type is defined by mi-list.c automatically on inclusion as follows
+the mi-list type is defined by mi-list.c on inclusion as follows

 ```c
 typedef struct mi_list_name_prefix##_struct {